charlesgles9/AICarRacing/README.md

 ## Architecture

-- **7 Input Neurons:-** of lines/rays projected in 7 different directions/angles of projection.
+- **7 Input Neurons:-** Length of lines/rays projected in 7 different directions/angles of projection.

 ``` kotlin